Chart Color Schemes

 Infrastructure

-Belmont has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally
+Belmont has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 28 projects that could impact the region.
-Notable initiatives include Wandana Estate, Coles Belmont Redevelopment, 29 Evans Street Townhouses, and 5-7 Church Street Townhouses.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 28 projects likely impacting the area.
+Key projects include Wandana Estate, Coles Belmont Redevelopment, 29 Evans Street Townhouses, and 5-7 Church Street Townhouses.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.